Last updated on December 30, 2024

 How to Turn Your Lands into Locus Land Effects

 The best way to turn your lands into additional locus land effects is by copying the original locus lands.
 Thespian's Stage and Vesuva are the premiere way to copy locus land and other impactful lands.
-You can also use Mirage Mirror to get a temporary boost to mana that ramps you as long as your Cloudpost taps for three mana.
+You can also use Mirage Mirror to get a temporary boost to mana that ramps you as long as your Cloudpost taps for 3 mana.

 You can also look to copy other lands that tap for multiple mana to try and get a similar if weaker, effect.
 Vesuva copying an Ancient Tomb or Temple of the False God isn’t quite as strong as getting another Cloudpost, but certainly generates a ton of extra mana.